daisy/pipeline/README.md

 **The build process can take a while, even without the unit test enabled**

 This super-project requires
+- Git (git available in your path)
 - java 11 (with the JAVA_HOME environment variable set)
-- maven (mvn available in your PATH),
+- maven (mvn available in your path),
 - Golang (go avaible in your path)
 - Bazaar (bzr available in your path)
+- Ant (ant availabe in your path)

 You can build the project archive using the following commands in a terminal positionned in the pipeline repo :
 - For macOS :